 "Our basic idea is that if we stop fiber formation, we can halt disease," he says.
 "What we do is learn the structure of the particular fiber associated with each of these diseases.
 The next step is we design a molecule which will stop formation of the fiber."

 In 2005, his lab determined for the first time the atomic-level structure for an amyloid fiber.
-Seeing the anatomic structure provides clues as to why some proteins form amyloids and others do not and reveals potential targets for drugs to inhibit the formation of the proteins.
-He is now studying several different amyloid proteins, including the abnormal protein tau that is seen in the brains of people with Alzheimer's disease.
+Seeing the atomic structure provides clues as to why some proteins form amyloids and others do not and reveals potential targets for drugs to inhibit the formation of the proteins.
+He is now studying several different amyloid proteins, including the abnormal aggregates of the protein tau that are seen in the brains of people with Alzheimer's disease.
 His lab has identified the atomic structure for two segments of tau that causes it to form fibers.
 They are now working on designing a molecule —an inhibitor— to stop the fiber formation.

 "We have 40 or more amyloid diseases, and there are no effective drugs for any of those diseases," Eisenberg says.
 "Why is that?
 It's because Big Pharma has thought that it's impossible to learn the structures of these targets.
 We've shown it is possible.
 Knowing that, one can design inhibitors.
 I believe it's absolutely key to learn the structures of these protein fibers."